Thurston County Running and Track and Field: The Top Influencer In Thurston County Running And Track and Field History

 Patsy competed for the T.C.
 Striders each summer under the leadership of coach Mcdonald and her event coach Mr. Modris Petersons.
 Patsy, of course, like other athletes on this list, developed their skill set under their area high school coaches at the time as well.
 Don Backman was the coach at Yelm when Patsy became an award-winning athlete.

 Patsy is a Washington State High School Track and Field Hall Of Fame member.
+Her school and some area records have stood for nearly 50 years.

 The best man at our wedding, Bryan Hoddle, became a world-class coach after winning the state 400-meter championship during his high school years.
 Bryan coached too many high school sprint state champions to count and served as the United States Paralympic Track and Field Team coach.
 Bryan served as an assistant coach on the USA World Junior Track and Field Team.
-Bryan is still on the all-time Washington State High School 400-meter last, 43 years later.
+Bryan is still on the all-time Washington State High School 400-meter last, closing in on 50 years later.
 Bryan was also named a person of the year by Runner's World Magazine for his work with soldiers and Paralympic Athletes.

 Bryan has coached Paralympic athletes to world records and still works with wounded warriors across the United States in his retirement years in Arizona.
 He is recognized as the "soldiers coach by the national veteran community.
 Bryan also educates pro football players who want to improve or maintain their speed and trains coaches nationwide in sprinting, hurdling, and jumping.